lexicHQ/docs/getting-started.md

 Once the account is created.
 Next step is to create your first bot.

 Once you are in your dashboard, press the "+ Create a bot" button.
-This will bring the create bot dialog:
+This will give you the create bot dialog:

 ![](create-bot.png)